Evergreen-lxl/Evergreen.lxl/README.md

 # Evergreen
 > 🌳 Treesitter support for Lite XL.

-This is a plugn which adds Treesitter support to Lite XL.
-It is work in progress, definitely not user friendly yet and has a few glaring bugs.
+Evergreen adds syntax highlighting to Lite XL via Treesitter.
+It is *very* work in progress.
+There are a few glaring bugs (#1 of them :^)) and it is not as efficient as it can be.

-Currently it only does syntax highlighting, but will be the backbone for an easy Lite XL treesitter interface in the future.
+It will be the backbone for an easy Lite XL treesitter interface in the future.

 # Showcase